Russian involvement in regime change: 2016: Montenegro

-2020s

 2020: Mali

 President Ibrahim Boubacar Keïta faced wave of protests in Mali since 5 June 2020 calling for his resignation from office caused by corruption and economic hardship.
 On 18 August 2020, the rebelling elements of Malian Armed Forces staged a coup against Keïta, arresting dozens of high ranking government officials and declaring Assimi Goïta as interim head of state.
 There are several reports suggesting that Russia was behind the coup in Mali as two coup plotters Colonel Malick Diaw and Sadio Camara were said to be trained in Russia before staging a coup.

 2022: Ukraine

-In July 2022, Russian Foreign Minister Sergey Lavrov stated that Russia's goal was to overthrow the pro-Western government in Ukraine.
+In July 2022, Russian Foreign Minister Sergey Lavrov stated that Russia's goal was to overthrow the government in Ukraine.

+2023: Moldova

+On 9 February 2023, Ukrainian president Volodymyr Zelenskyy said that Ukrainian intelligence had intercepted plans by Russian intelligence to overthrow the democratically elected government of Moldova to establish control over the country.
+The allegations were subsequently corroborated by Moldovan intelligence.
+On 13 February, the president of Moldova Maia Sandu said Moldovan authorities have confirmed the existence of the plot first revealed by Zelenskyy, and revealed details of the alleged plot.
+On 21 February, Moldovan authorities warned that Russia may attempt to seize the Chișinău International Airport in order to transfer troops for a coup, stating that they were preparing for multiple scenarios.
+On 10 March, the Moldovan authorities claimed that Russia-linked individuals were plotting an insurrection, and on 12 March, Moldovan police claimed that they had arrested members of a Moscow-orchestrated network trying to destabilize Moldova, who had been promised $10,000 to organize "mass disorder".

+2023: Sudan

+There were reports that Russian state sponsored paramilitary Wagner Group has dispatched a plane to supply the Rapid Support Forces during the clash.

+2024: Armenia

+In June 2024, Armenian prime minister Nikol Pashinyan claimed that the Armenian intelligence foiled a plot by seven Armenians who were allegedly trained at a Russian military base.
+Russia denied any involvement.